FAN Film Exhibition Fund

 The BFI Film Audience Network (FAN) reaches out across the UK to ensure people have opportunities to watch and enjoy a diverse range of films and moving image, regardless of geography or circumstance.

-As part of FAN, Watershed, the Film Hub Lead Organisation for the South West has been awarded funding from the BFI National Lottery to support member organisations from across the region to deliver activity to realise this ambition against the priorities set out in the BFI’s Screen Culture 2033 strategy.
+As part of FAN, Watershed, the Film Hub Lead Organisation for the South West receives support from the BFI awarding funding from National Lottery to support member organisations from across the region to deliver activity to realise this ambition against the priorities set out in the BFI’s Screen Culture 2033 strategy

 The Fog at Curzon Clevedon Photo credit: Mo Hague